Present Perfect Continuous ESL Activities, Games and Worksheets

 ESL Present Perfect Continuous Activity - Grammar and Speaking: Asking and Answering Questions from Prompts, Small Talk, Communicative Practice - Pair Work - Upper-intermediate (B2) - 30 minutes

 This communicative present perfect continuous activity helps students develop their small talk conversation skills and practice the present perfect continuous tense.
 In pairs, one student starts the conversation by saying 'Hi..., what have you been up to?'
-The other student then picks up a card, reads the prompt and replies using the present perfect continuous, e.g. 'I've been busy searching for a new apartment'.
+The other student then picks up a card, reads the prompt and replies using the present perfect continuous, e.g. 'I've been busy searching for a new apartment.'
 The other student then shows interest and asks appropriate follow-up questions to keep the conversation going.
-When the conversation is over, students swap roles and make a new conversation with the next card and so on.
-Afterwards, pairs take it in turns to act out one of their small talk conversations in front of the class.
+When the conversation is over, students swap roles and make a new conversation with the next card, and so on.
+Afterwards, pairs take turns acting out one of their small talk conversations in front of the class.

 What have you been up to?
 Preview